 The first thing that comes to mind in terms of something tangible is the little free library on the Ginsberg Center’s porch.
 It was a labor of love and project of mine while working with America Reads.
 I love the idea of free and hopefully easy access to books for people of all ages.
 Everytime I used to walk into the Ginsberg Center it would make me smile as I passed it.

 What are your social change interests in your personal life?

 I identify as a feminist and I am very passionate about gender equity, it is a key issue for me.
 I am also a member of City Council in Dearborn and in that role, and in general, I am very passionate about anti-racist work and acknolwedging and working to abolish white supremacy.
 That is something I am continuing to work on both personally and in the community, as I know the work will never be done.
 The environment is another issue that is important to me.
 Addressing climate change and creating change in terms of how we live is an absolute must.
 We have to take care of the planet because when we take care of the planet we are taking care of each other.

-What helped you get through quarantine (object, cooking, food, TV, etc.)
+What has helped you during the pandemic (object, cooking, food, TV, etc.)

 On a very basic level having a roof over my head and a safe, peaceful place to live was everything to me.
 I also live on a quiet deadend street and being able to get out and talk to my neighbors from a distance was so helpful for me and helped me feel less alone and isolated during the past months.